Border Crossings (magazine)

-Border Crossings is a magazine published quarterly from Winnipeg, Manitoba, Canada.
+Border Crossings is a magazine published tri-annually from Winnipeg, Manitoba, Canada.
 It investigates contemporary Canadian and international art and culture.
 The magazine includes interviews with artists, profiles, exhibition reviews, and portfolios of drawings and photographs.
 The magazine covers various forms of arts including paintings, performances, architecture, sculpture and films.

 History

 Border Crossings was founded in 1982 by Robert Enright under the title Arts Manitoba.
 Robert Enright had returned to Manitoba in 1972 to do his post-graduate studies at the University of Manitoba in the English department.
 During this time a group of professors at St. John's College were toying with the idea of starting a literary press, and thus began the Turnstone Press in 1975.
 It was because of this literary press that Arts Manitoba came into existence.

 Arts Manitoba had originally intended to be a bi-monthly magazine, which soon proved difficult.
 By the winter of 1978 they began listing the magazine as "Special Double issues", which would eventually turn into the quarterly publication it is today.

 The magazine almost met its end in 1978 when owners were confronted with massive debt.

 However, in 1982 it had a second chance.
 A small group got together (which included Meeka Walsh) and agreed that Arts Manitoba was worth reviving.
 They were aware that in order for the magazine to be successful they needed government funding and they needed to restructure the magazine.

 Eventually the members of the board realized that their current magazine title restricted their literary audience.
 Their first step to a new title was Volume 4, Number 4 titled "Special Canada/U.S. issue".
 Only a few issues later the title had made the transition to Border Crossings: A Quarterly Magazine of the Arts from Manitoba.

 In 1993 Meeka Walsh became the official editor of Border Crossings.
 Her first issue as editor was titled "Silencers", featuring the painter, sculptor and performance artist, Gathie Falk.

 Over the years the magazine has explored themes like War, Drawing, Animals, Art and Technology, Multiculturism, Landscape, Love, Circus and many more.
-Each issue the magazine uses thematic qualities already present in art and culture to help give a comprehensive view of art in context with the rest of the world.